Luisito3107/Gunther/README.md

 		 - `node stop` or `pm2 stop all` to stop both

 # Disclaimer
-I will not be responsible for the use that is given to the services provided by Discord, Spotify, KSoft, Google, MongoDB, or any other.
+I will not be responsible for the use that is given to the services provided by Discord, Spotify, Deezer, Apple Music, KSoft, Google, MongoDB, or any other.
 The use of these services is the responsibility of each user who decides to register with them.